Sulfite: Other foods

 Sulfites are often used as preservatives in dried fruits, preserved radish, and dried potato products.

 Most beers no longer contain sulfites, although some alcoholic ciders contain them.
 Although shrimp are sometimes treated with sulfites on fishing vessels, the chemical may not appear on the label.
 In 1986, the Food and Drug Administration in the United States banned the addition of sulfites to all fresh fruit and vegetables that are eaten raw.

 E numbers

-E numbers for sulfites as preservative food additives are:
+E numbers (European food additive codes) for sulfites as preservative food additives are: